LGBTQ+ Veteran Care

-VA San Francisco health care employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
-Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.
+San Francisco VA Health Care System (SFVAHCS) employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans, as well as your caregivers and family, including your chosen family.
+Our LGBTQ+ Veteran Care Coordinator is fully equipped to support the health, welfare, and dignity of you and your loved ones.

 Care we provide at VA San Francisco health care

 We promote the health, welfare, and dignity of Veterans who identify as lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) or a related identity.
 We focus on ensuring a safe, welcoming, and affirmative environment when providing you with sensitive and high-quality health care services like: